BIG DATA AND ANALYTICS PROGRAM

-The IWN Flagship Program represents an opportunity for Victorian water corporations to transition into ‘digital utilities’ of the future.
+The IWN Big Data and Analytics Program represents an opportunity for Victorian water corporations to transition into ‘digital utilities’ of the future.
 This transition is necessary because technology continues to emerge and accelerate, operational complexity is increasing and systems are becoming more inter-reliant every day.

 Therefore, this program focuses on trialling new and emerging technologies designed to better manage and integrate data, so as to assist water corporations in making sensible and cost effective asset investment and business decisions.
 IWN invited service providers to express interest in trialling their data management /operating systems technology at select water corporations, with the intended aim of improving customer service, business processes, asset management and field operations.
 Following the initial Expression of Interest process and subsequent Request for Proposal, three shortlisted companies with different software solutions were chosen to conduct trials within Victorian water corporations in 2017.
 These trials are detailed below.
-The leader of the Flagship Program is Brett Millington from Western Water.
+The leader of the Flagship Program is David Bergmann from South East Water.

 Trial 1 - Veolia / IBM - Waternamics software